solidusf0x/LCVR-Controller-Profiles/README.md

 It is recommended to use the `default` profile as a baseline, which already contains valid input bindings in a valid format.

 To change a binding: edit it's `path` key and change it to the binding of your choosing.
 If you know enough about Unity's Input System, you can also edit the `processors` key or use composites for more complex input binding (e.g. adding a binding that requires two inputs).
-Otherwise it is recommended to create these using a Input Action Asset inside of the Unity Editor.
+Otherwise it is recommended to create these using an Input Action Asset inside of the Unity Editor.

 ## Using the Unity Editor